cdapio/cdap-navigator/README.rst

 Step 2: Create an application configuration file that contains:

-- Kafka Metadata Config (``metadataKafkaConfig``): Kafka Consumer Flowlet configuration information (info about where we can fetch metadata updates)
+- Kafka Audit Config (``auditKafkaConfig``): Kafka Consumer Flowlet configuration information (info about where we can fetch audit messages)
 - Navigator Config (``navigatorConfig``): Information required by the Navigator Client to publish data to Navigator

 Sample Application Configuration file::

   {
     "config": {
-      "metadataKafkaConfig": {
+      "auditKafkaConfig": {
         "zookeeperString": "hostname:2181/cdap/kafka"
       },
       "navigatorConfig": {